 Students with earned college credits from another accredited institution may apply for credit transfer to the institution.
 Credit will be accepted only for courses that are compatible with the student's program of study at the institution and for courses in which a grade of C or higher was earned.
-Students wishing to change campus locations must have official transcripts mailed directly to the Office of the Registrar.
 Grades earned more than 10 years ago are not accepted except to fulfill general education and college core requirements.
 Courses in the medical sciences have a five-year time limit for transfer.

-Students must complete at least 50% of all program hours in residence (51% at the Merrillville campus).
+Students must complete at least 25% of all program hours in residence.
 Students wishing to transfer credits must have official transcripts mailed directly to the Office of the Registrar.
 Transcripts must be received prior to the end of the first term of enrollment.
 Transcripts received after the end of the first term may be considered at the discretion of the Director of Education.